-With our partners over at First Mile, we’ve launched a brand-new tube recycling scheme which will allow all our customers to send their white Bulldog tubes back to us.
+With our partners over at First Mile, we’ve launched a brand-new scheme, which will allow all our customers to send their used razor blades and white tubes back to us.

-That’s right, you can now simply pop your tubes in the post to us and we’ll make sure they get recycled and turned back into new plastic tubes.
+That’s right, you can now simply pop your used blades and tubes in the post to us and we’ll make sure they get recycled or recycled to energy.
+The best bit – it’s completely free and we’ll even cover the cost of postage.
 Not bad, ey!

-Pop your empty white tubes (with lids on) in a suitable envelope – don’t worry we’ll recycle your envelope too.
+Pop your used blades and/or empty white tubes (with lids on) in a suitable envelope – don’t worry we’ll recycle your envelope too.

 Write the Freepost address